-Normally, an employee is eligible to retire from federal service when the employee has at least 30 years of service and is at least age 55 under the Civil Service Retirement System or 56 and six months in 2023 (note: this age is rising by two months a year until it will reach 57) under the Federal Employees Retirement System; has at least 20 years of service and is at least age 60; or has at least five years of service and is at least age 62.
+Normally, an employee is eligible to retire from federal service when the employee has at least 30 years of service and is at least age 55 under the Civil Service Retirement System or 56 and eight months in 2024 (note: this age is rising by two months a year until it will reach 57) under the Federal Employees Retirement System; has at least 20 years of service and is at least age 60; or has at least five years of service and is at least age 62.
 However, the Office of Personnel Management may allow agencies to temporarily lower the age and service requirements in order to increase the number of employees who are eligible for retirement, thus encouraging more voluntary separations via early retirement.

 Under an early retirement authority, the basic age and service requirements are reduced to 20 years of federal service at age 50 or 25 years of service, regardless of age.
 By offering these short term opportunities, employees can receive an immediate annuity years before they would otherwise be eligible.